-Energy and access to a reliable source of electricity is also key for firms in low income countries.
-The World Bank Enterprise Survey reveals that 75 and 66 percent of firms in sub-Saharan Africa and South Asia, respectively, experience power cuts.
+Energy and access to a reliable source of electricity is also key for firms in low-income countries.
+The World Bank Enterprise Survey reveals that 75% and 66% of firms in sub-Saharan Africa and South Asia, respectively, experience power cuts.
 The average number of hours without electricity per month is 66 hours in sub-Saharan Africa and 46 hours in South Asia.
 These outages are often cited by entrepreneurs as the most important constraint to their growth.

-Yet, there is little evidence on how blackouts really impact firm productivity, production, and employment.
-The effect of electricity shortages could vary across firm size.
-Large firms may have the potential to source electricity from generators or re-optimise production with other inputs, whereas small firms are likely to just stop production.
+The effect of electricity shortages could vary across firm size and differentially impacts firms' productivity, employment, and output.
+Large firms may have the potential to source electricity from generators or reoptimise production with other inputs, whereas small firms are likely to just stop production.
 Hardy and McCasland (2019) indeed show that blackouts are particularly costly for single-person firms, with each cut corresponding to a 10% drop in weekly revenues.
-Allcott et al. (2016) document important economies of scale in self-generation of electricity, which in turn creates a distortion in firm-size distribution, giving large firms an advantage.
+Allcott et al. (2016) document important economies of scale in the self-generation of electricity, which in turn creates a distortion in firm-size distribution, giving large firms an advantage.
 By contrast, Fisher-Vander et al. (2015) find that Chinese firms do not shift to generators in response to electricity scarcity.
 Instead, they substitute material inputs for energy by buying energy-intensive inputs from other manufacturers.
 While re-optimisation strategies reduce the impact of power cuts, shortages could remain costly to firms.
-Using variation provided by an electricity rationing program in Ghana, Abeberese et al. (2019) estimate that electricity outages in Ghana are equivalent to a 10 percent loss in productivity.
+Using variation provided by an electricity rationing programme in Ghana, Abeberese et al. (2019) estimate that electricity outages in Ghana are equivalent to a 10% loss in productivity.
+While these microeconomic estimates provide an understanding of importance, Fried and Lagakos (2023) estimate the macroeconomic effects of unreliable electricity could have much larger implications.
+Without reliable electricity, firms are less likely to invest in complementary technologies, leading to chronic under-investments.